CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Log in: to another trusted app

-**Scenario**: Our bank app user just won the lottery and wants to interac money to a list of friends on Facebook.
+**Scenario**: Our bank app user just won the lottery and wants to transfer money to a list of friends on Facebook.
+(What a friend indeed!)
 In this flow, the user needs temporary access to Facebook to get some data.
-In an implicit trust flow, your app is implicitly trusting Facebook to secure and store information.
-The user logs into your app and is presented with authorization screen "BestBank app is requesting access to Facebook, do you want to grant access?"
+In an implicit flow, your app implicitly trusts Facebook to securely store the user information.
+The user logs into your app, clicks the Facebook icon, and is presented with authorization screen "MyBankApp" is requesting access to Facebook, do you want to grant access?"

 ```c#
 private class MyAuthenticationListener : Java.Lang.Object, IMASAuthenticationListener